 The Standards Committee has adopted procedures governing the process of initial assessment of complaints, investigation and hearing of complaints.
 Any person can make a complaint that a Councillor or co-opted member has breached the Code of Conduct.
 It is important to remember, however, that complaints about the policies or performance of the Council or an individual Councillor does not fall under the Code.

 The Standards Committee will only meet as and when necessary and there are therefore no meetings programmed.
 Any meetings arranged will show in the list of meetings.

 There are some complaints we cannot investigate, including:

 Local authorities must appoint at least one ‘independent person’ to advise the council before it makes a decision on an allegation.
-The Council appointed Rosalind Stevens as Independent Person on Standards Committee for a 4 year term of office on 15 September 2016.
+The Council appointed Luke Rigg and Robert Milne as Independent Persons for Standards for a 4 year term of office on 24 September 2020.